-- The Organisation has considered whether existing KPI's make our operations and supply chain vulnerable to modern slavery, and understands there to be minimal exposure. - Training is planned for Leaders and staff about grievance procedures, and implementation of whistle blowing procedures for workers and employees if cases are suspected or found. - To maintain awareness and ensure a high level of understanding of the risks of modern slavery and human trafficking in our business our Modern Slavery Policy Statement is included in our Employee Handbook.
+- The Organisation has considered whether existing KPI's make our operations and supply chain vulnerable to modern slavery and understands there to be minimal exposure. - Training is planned for Leaders and staff about grievance procedures, and a new whistle blowing procedure for workers and employees has been produced.
+Training has been conducted with all Directors on diversity in its broadest sense. - A full review of relevant policies and procedures has been undertaken and a new Employee Handbook of policies is due for publication imminently. - To maintain awareness and ensure a high level of understanding of the risks of modern slavery and human trafficking in our business our Modern Slavery Policy Statement is included in our new Employee Handbook.